This page is meant to be the starting point for onboarding as an Incident Managers.

 Each Incident Manager On Call assignment is for 4 consecutive days.
 The Incident Manager On Call shifts are based on individual preferences specified in the Incident Manager Onboarding issue.
 Shifts may include weekends based on this rotating assignment.

-We intend to have two scheduling layers implemented in PagerDuty, as a way to make weekend coverage more equitable, once we have fully understood which folks would be eligable (internal only) .
+We have two scheduling layers implemented in PagerDuty, as a way to make weekend coverage more equitable and with the updated guidance for public holidays and weekend coverage.

 It is more efficient to staff Incident Manager roles with fewer, but frequently longer, shifts during days where overall Team Member availability is lower due to Holidays or other global company events.
 These days will be designated as "Special Coverage Days" and volunteers will be sought to cover the relevant shifts.
 Examples of these days include New Years as well as the monthly Family & Friends days.
 Not all holidays will be covered in this manner as many holidays are local in nature and easier to cover simply by normal shift switches.